pranavmohantyy/Chess/README.md

 Known issues / limitations:
     You can’t easily store:

 	    Whether a pawn moved before

     	Castling rights

     	Piece-specific logic

     	Valid moves per piece

-    Dragging of pieces instead of click to move removes pieces from the board entirely
+    When dragging a piece instead of intended click, the piece array is removed entirely